kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 2. `tipuesearch_content.js`, which contains the searchable site data that's returned to `search.html`
 3. `tipuesearch_set.js`, which filters words and phrases in the search results.
 4. `js/tipuesearch.min.js`, which is the core Tipue code.
-5. a file containing the executable Tipue code that returns search results to `search.html`...this code will be placed in a file called `js/scripts.js` and we'll it discuss shortly.
+5. a file containing the executable Tipue code that returns search results to `search.html`...this code will be placed in a file called `js/scripts.js` and we'll discuss it shortly.

 <a name="build-pages"></a>
 ## Step 1: Add the JavaScript Detection &amp; Fallback Code to HTML Pages
-We need to layout our pages and add references to both `.css` and more `.js` files.
-We're not going to review any of the just-mentioned Tipue files as they don't play a role in the JSS/CSS detection process, but five other files do and we need to review them:
+We need to create our web pages and include references to both a `.css` file and some more `.js` files.
+We're not going to review any of the Tipue-related files we just discussed as they don't play a role in the JSS/CSS detection process, but these other files do play a role:

-1. index.html
+* index.html
-2. search.html
+* search.html
-3. css/styles.css
+* css/styles.css
-4. js/detect.js
+* js/detect.js
-5. js/scripts.js
+* js/scripts.js

 Let's start with`index.html`: